gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She blew on her own chai to cool it, then looked over the mug at Noxy.
-"So is there anything else you'd like to talk about?"
+"So is there anything in particular you'd like to talk about?"

-Noxy didn't meet her eyes.
-"You mean like Sensy and Rash making googly eyes at each other?"

-"That's not what I had in mind."
-Granna Fee sat back and waited.

-Noxy sighed.
-"I hate it when you do that."

-"Do what?"
+"Like what?"

+Instead of replying,
-Granna Fee asked,
+Granna Fee sat back,
 as innocent as a cat waiting to pounce on a mouse.

 But Noxy had played this game before.